 EU/ EEA/Swiss citizens do not need a residence permit to live in the Netherlands.
 If you plan to stay more than 4 months then you must register with the local municipality (gemeente) and obtain a Burger Service Nummer (BSN, the citizen service number).
-You will also require Dutch health insurance.
+You will also require mandatory Dutch health insurance.

 EU/EEA/Swiss citizens have an unrestricted right to work in Netherlands.
 Croatian citizens have some restrictions.

 Citizens from non-European countries will require a residence permit (VVR - verblijfsvergunning) to live/work in the Netherlands.